wei/thread-it/README.md

 ## 📖 Usage

 Once installed and running, Thread It works automatically!
-No commands are needed.
+You can message `!thread-it help` for more information.

 ### Example Workflow